A to Z of the Galapagos

 The Bolivar Channel separating Isabela and Fernandina islands becomes a haven for orca, sperm, pilot, minke and blue whales between June and September when the Humboldt Current encourages a rich marine ecosystem in the area.

 Preserving the pristine environment of the Galapagos archipelago is an ongoing challenge.
 Expect all your luggage to be x-rayed before flying to the islands to prevent any unwanted organisms potentially entering the ecosystem.

 Y — Yachts

 The most common way to explore the archipelago is on board an expedition yacht (with or without sails).
-Sailing between islands, venturing on shore to view the wildlife and snorkelling or relaxing on a beach are just some of the activities available whilst travelling around these iconic islands.
+Sailing between islands, venturing on shore to view the wildlife and snorkeling or relaxing on a beach are just some of the activities available whilst traveling around these iconic islands.